cbailoni/MobileApp/readme.md

 #Test 3 of Change ALL WorkItem Status - Using OID StoryStatus:133=Future to StoryStatus:134=In Progress
 # Test4 using Copy Manifest to the workspace
 # Testing using Copy Manifest and also using In Progress without pre status
+# Testing with Manifest + In Progress as Current Status and a Done as New Status